wui-hong/tp/docs/UserGuide.md

 * To remove an existing person (e.g. Bob) from the transaction, set the weight to 0:
     * `updatePortion 1 n=Bob w=0`

+The calculation of subtotals for people involved in the affected transaction (excluding the person specified in the command) follows these steps:
+1) Take the number 1 and subtract the weight that was given in the `updatePortion` command.
+2) Take the resulting number from Step 1 and multiply it by the Total of the transaction to give a value `remainingTotal`.
+3) Let the total summed-up weights of all the people in the affected transaction (excluding the person mentioned in the command) be `remainingWeights`.
+4) For each of the people in the affected transaction (excluding the person mentioned in the command), their new subtotal will be their (existing `weight` / `remainingWeights`) * `remainingTotal`.

 Sample Execution: